 JS: There are a lot of start-ups in the market currently trying to apply machine learning, not only to our industry.
 I think what makes the difference is applied domain knowledge.
 You have to aggregate the data in a way that ensures machine learning can bring the results you wish to achieve.
 We are very happy that the first project is being called successful by the client.
 I believe there are more use cases that make me confident to say this is currently one of the most promising emerging technologies in our industry.

 MW: Point taken.
 Let’s change tracks a little more, and we’ll stay in the industry, but switch back to looking at women in the industry.
 The maritime industry is traditionally quite male-dominated.
 How do you envision getting more women to be inspired to join the industry?

 JS: I strongly believe in the advantages of mixed teams on all levels.
-Instead of, for example, having teams only consisting of men or women, studies, and also experience, show that diversity is very important for sustainable success.
+Instead of, for example, having teams consisting only of men or women, studies, and also experience, show that diversity is very important for sustainable success.
 Diversity is not only about gender balance.
 It’s also about bringing experienced people together with young talent.
 It is important to attract all genders and the younger generations to maritime in order to get the most benefits.
 But, indeed, according to the International Transport Workers Federation, women currently make up an estimated 2% of the global maritime workforce.
-So, there is room for improvement, if the maritime wants to benefit from the potential women can bring to it.
+So, there is room for improvement if maritime wants to benefit from the potential women can bring to it.

-Frankly speaking, I don’t think that this is only a topic for the maritime industry.
+Frankly speaking, I don’t think this is only a topic for the maritime industry.
 It is valid for a lot of technically oriented industries.
-Girls and young women should already be encouraged at school to study STEM subjects if they feel attracted to it.
+Girls and young women should already be encouraged at school to study STEM subjects if they feel attracted to them.
 Active support is very important at a young age to overcome stereotypes.

 MW: Who do you see as role models for women in maritime?
 Do you have a role model?